openshift/origin/examples/sample-app/README.md

 symlink/copy `oc` in your `PATH` and root's, and Docker is installed and working.
 See https://github.com/openshift/origin/blob/master/CONTRIBUTING.adoc.

-Alternatively, if you are using the openshift/origin Docker container, please make sure you follow these instructions first: https://github.com/openshift/origin/blob/master/examples/sample-app/container-setup.md
+Alternatively, if you are using the openshift/origin container, please make sure you follow these instructions first: https://github.com/openshift/origin/blob/master/examples/sample-app/container-setup.md

 Security Warning
 ----------------
-OpenShift no longer requires SElinux to be disabled, however OpenShift is a system which runs Docker containers on your system.
+OpenShift no longer requires SElinux to be disabled, however OpenShift is a system which runs containers on your system.
 In some cases (build operations and the registry service) it does so using privileged containers.
 Furthermore those containers access your host's Docker daemon and perform `docker build` and `docker push` operations.
 As such, you should be aware of the inherent security risks associated with performing `docker run` operations on arbitrary images as they effectively have root access.
 This is particularly relevant when running the OpenShift nodes directly on your host system.

 For more information, see these articles: